 Scroll down to read our verdict on Octopus Energy and to find out more about its prices.

 Find out how Octopus Energy compares with other energy firms in our guide to the best and worst energy companies 2018.

 Which? verdict on Octopus Energy

-But it’s not slow to answer the phone to customers, either, taking 2min 29sec on average in our investigation to put us through to a human.
+But it’s not slow to answer the phone to customers, either, taking 2 minutes 29 seconds on average in our investigation to put us through to a human.

-Pros: The only energy WRP, the fastest energy firm to answer emails.
+Pros: The only energy WRP, fast to respond to emails.
 Also offers competitive prices

 Octopus Energy electricity sources

 Octopus Energy in the news